prateeksingh132/SBA-308-JavaScript-Fundamentals/README.md

 ##### SBA 308: JavaScript Fundamentals #####

-This is a project to grade leaner submissions using Javascript.
+This is a project to grade learner submissions using Javascript.
 The idea is to grade submissions by processing different data (course info, assignment group, learner submission) which are interconnected with each other.

 # Technology Used: